devleaks/cockpitdecks-docs/docs/Extending/Internals/Deck Internals.md

 ### Background

-The `background` attribute is an optional attribute only used by virtual decks.
+The `background` attribute is an optional attribute only used by web decks.
 It specifies a background color and/or image to use for virtual web deck representation.
 See exemple below.

 ### Buttons